matt-kosman/horticulture_panel/README.md

 Qualitatively, the lights turn on, are very bright, and change intensity as expected.

 The linear potentiometers are usable, if compact, and provide passive visual feedback about their positions even with the light off.
 While the Bluetooth and app-based control of the Würth Elektronik kit is perhaps better suited to demonstrate the extent of possible horticultural applications, I find the manual interface to be more direct and useful for my occasional adjustments.

 My USB PD wattmeter shows 17W, which aligns reasonably well with the 14W predicted and is easily explained by higher than typical forward voltages in some of the LEDs.

 <p align="center"><img width="70%" src="images/horticulture_panel_revA_thermal_test.jpg"></br><b>thermal checkout showing steady state temperature with all lights at 100%</b></p>

-The heatsink is capable is maintaining 80°C steady state in a 20°C room without airflow and with all lights at 100% power.
+The heatsink is capable of maintaining 80°C steady state in a 20°C room without airflow and with all lights at 100% power.
 In practice, to achieve the correct mix of wavelengths for each growth phase, not all of the lights will be active or at 100%; so the practical working temperatures will be lower.
 For comparison, the LED bulbs I use for home lighting consume 6W and reach a temperature of 65°C, which suggests this is a reasonable result.
 Your requirements will vary and will inform the design of your heatsink and mounting solutions.

 Regarding plant growth, it's too soon to tell.